-The student receives one credit for every three hours spent in the lab or clinical setting.
+Students receive one credit for every three hours spent in the lab or clinical setting.

-In order to be eligible for progression into the second level nursing courses the student must have successfully completed BIOL 141, NURS 160, NURS 170, NURS 171 and either PSYC 232 or PSYC 233 with a grade of "C" or better.
+In order to be eligible for progression into the second level nursing courses students must have successfully completed BIOL 141, NURS 160, NURS 170, NURS 171 and either PSYC 232 or PSYC 233 with a grade of "C" or better.

-In order to be eligible for progression into the third level nursing courses the student must have successfully completed the following courses with grade of "C" or better: BIOL 142, BIOL 241, NURS 165, and NURS 172.
+In order to be eligible for progression into the third level nursing courses students must have successfully completed the following courses with grade of "C" or better: BIOL 142.
+BIOL 241, NURS 165, and NURS 172.

-In order to be eligible for progression into the fourth level of nursing courses the student must have successfully completed NURS 270 with a grade of "C" or better.
+In order to be eligible for progression into the fourth level of nursing courses students must have successfully completed NURS 270 with a grade of "C" or better.